 He is the founder and has been the representative director of each of Aratoru and Adward since February 2007 and October 2007, respectively, both of which became wholly-owned subsidiaries of the Company in June 2015.
 Mr. Maeda worked as a general manager of the sales department at Iwamoto Development Co., Ltd., a company involved in entertainment business, from March 2000 to May 2007.

-As at 30 June 2018, Mr. Maeda was a representative director of Aratoru and Adward.
+As at 30 June 2019, Mr. Maeda was a representative director of Aratoru.
+He was a representative director of Adward prior to its merger with Aratoru.

 Mr. Maeda graduated from Yokohama Senior High School in Japan in March 1998.